Sexual Health Week: Get your RSE in gear

 The Mini Pill (Progestogen only)

 The mini pill is a daily tablet that contains the hormone progestogen.
 Just like the combined pill, the mini pill thickens the mucus of the womb, making it harder for sperm to reach an egg.
-You take the pill every day and there isn’t usually a 7-day break with the mini pill.
+You take the mini pill every day and there isn’t usually a 7-day break.

 Containing both hormones; oestrogen and progestogen, the patch is a small, thin sticky patch that is applied onto the skin, releasing both hormones into your bloodstream.
 The patch acts in the same way as the combined pill to prevent pregnancy.